tianhaoz95/time_since/NOTE.md

 your task is to duplicate the search impelementation in status screen to manage screen to search items in manage screen.

 === TODO ===

+Your task is to create a background job that runs every hour to check if any items have a repeat time with 20% or less remaining, and compose a notification with all the approaching items and send the notification to the user through app notification.